October 8, 2004

 ebb and staff morale is at its lowest point. "

-"The problem is not the five teachers at Castle
+"The problem is not the five teachers at Castle Park-Added

-directors could not work with them, then all teachers of
+work with them, then all teachers of this district are at risk

-this district are at risk of being transferred by express
+of being transferred by express themselves for the welfare

-themselves for the welfare of children and the
+of children and the community. "

-"Parents in the community need to know that they have
+"Parents in the community need to know that they have the

-the right to show their dissatisfaction with the decisions of
+right to show their dissatisfaction with the decisions of the

-the managers unless they benefit their children,
+managers unless they benefit their children,

 Petti-commented-need to know that their voices are